peishanh/Bagel-Protocol/8 Protein_Production.md

 + Benchtop waste bucket
 + Pre-cut breathable seals
 + Pipettors and tips
-+ Serological pipette aspirator
-+ 25 mL serological pipette
 + Bunsen burner
 + Striker

 ### Instructions

 1. Light Bunsen burner within 2 feet of where you will be working
-2. Add kanamycin solution to Terrific Broth in an autoclaved flask to make a batch of growth media for all of your mutants.
+2. Add kanamycin solution to Terrific Broth to make a stock solution.
 Make enough for one extra culture (n + 1)
 3. Aliquot 5 mL growth media to each 50 mL Falcon tube
 1. Using a P2 pipette, use the tip to carefully touch a single colony from the plate and dip in the growth media in the Falcon tube, and pipette up and down a few times to inoculate the culture
 5. Seal the cultures with tube seals (one sheet of breathable seal can be cut into 8 squares for 8 tubes)